Losing your first love is hard. Divorce is devastating. Do you try to reconcile or move on. How can you move forward with this hole in your heart?

 Write down and then read aloud sentences that describe how you are now better off.
 Something like this can improve feelings about your current situation:

 “In retrospect, we had little in common.
-I gave up personal interests and adopted those of my mate.
+I gave up my personal interests and adopted those of my mate.
 The declining affection became perfunctory.
 We generated more bills than any foundation for future happiness.

 “I can do better.
 I deserve better.
 The breakup was the best thing that could happen for me.
 I will make it past this despair as a much better person.”